 Itziar Rodríguez – Zaranda, Es Princep Hotel

 Itziar has been the manager of the Michelin-starred Zaranda since Fernando P Arellano first opened in Madrid in 2005.
-The restaurant moved to Mallorca and, today, it’s located within the 5-star Castell Son Claret hotel in the southwest of the island.
-It’s the only restaurant in the Balearics with two Michelin stars.
+The restaurant moved to Mallorca and, was located within the 5-star Castell Son Claret hotel in the southwest of the island, where it was the Balearics’ only restaurant with two Michelin stars.
 Zaranda has left the hotel in 2020 and we await details of its future location.
 Meanwhile, you’re likely to see Itziar at Fernando P Arellano’s other restaurant, Baiben, in Puerto Portals.

 Marga Coll – Miceli, Selva & Arrels by Marga Coll, Illetes